Beta Israel: Conversion to Christianity

 For years, Ethiopian Jews were unable to own land and were often persecuted by the Christian majority of Ethiopia.
 Ethiopian Jews were afraid to touch non-Jews because they believed non-Jews were not pure.
 They were also ostracized by their Christian neighbors.
 For this reason, many Ethiopian Jews converted to Christianity to seek a better life in Ethiopia.
 In 1860, Henry Aaron Stern, a Jewish convert to Christianity, traveled to Ethiopia in an attempt to convert the Beta Israel community to Christianity.

 The Jewish Agency's Ethiopia emissary, Asher Seyum, says the Falash Mura "converted in the 19th and 20th century, when Jewish relations with Christian rulers soured.
 Regardless, many kept ties with their Jewish brethren and were never fully accepted into the Christian communities.
 When word spread about the aliyah, many thousands of Falash Mura left their villages for Gondar and Addis Ababa, assuming they counted."

 In the Achefer woreda of the Mirab Gojjam Zone, roughly 1,000–2,000 families of Beta Israel were found.
 There may be other such regions in Ethiopia with significant Jewish enclaves, which would raise the total population to more than 50,000 people.

 Return to Judaism

-The Falash Mura did not refer to themselves as members of the Beta Israel, the name for the Ethiopian Jewish community, until after the first wave of immigration to Israel.
+The Falash Mura did not refer to themselves as members of the Beta Israel, the name for the Ethiopian Jewish community, until after the first wave of emigration to Israel.
 Beta Israel by ancestry, the Falash Mura believe they have just as much of a right to return to Israel as the Beta Israel themselves.
-Rabbi Ovadiah Yosef, a major player in the first wave of Beta Israel immigration to Israel, declared in 2002 that the Falash Mura had converted out of fear and persecution and therefore should be considered Jews.
+Rabbi Ovadiah Yosef, a major player in the first wave of Beta Israel emigration to Israel, declared in 2002 that the Falash Mura had converted out of fear and persecution and therefore should be considered Jews.